About LMLL’s Baseball Rookies Division:

-We will provide some skill instruction lead by professionals, or each team will practice for 20 minutes before the game.
-The season starts on March 21 and ends June 6th.
+Coaches will provide some skill instruction and practice for 20 minutes before the game.
+The season starts the third week or March and ends in early June.

 What do you do in practices?
-Coaches introduce and teach players the main baseball fundamentals: proper throwing mechanics, proper stance and hitting fundamentals, basic fielding skills, above-the-waist catching, and base running.
+Coaches introduce players to baseball fundamentals, including proper throwing mechanics, hitting fundamentals, basic fielding skills, the names and locations of field positions, and base running.
 We emphasize having fun together as a team, learning positive sportsmanship, and developing players’ confidence in their athletic abilities.

 What do we need to bring each Saturday?
-Players need: (1) a baseball glove, (2) water bottle, (3) team shirt, and (4) team baseball cap.
-The team shirt and cap are distributed at the first team meeting.
-Players should wear clothes for running (shorts in hot weather are fine), and sneakers or cleats (optional) for footwear; no Crocs or sandals.
-Players are welcome to bring their own baseball bats, but that is by no means necessary.
+Players need: (1) a baseball glove, (2) water bottle, (3) team jersey issued by the league, and (4) team baseball cap.
+The team jersey and baseball hat are distributed at the first team meeting.
+Players should wear clothes for running (shorts in hot weather are fine).
+Players should wear sneakers or cleats (optional); no Crocs or sandals.
+Bats and helmets are supplied, but also players are encouraged (but not required at all) to bring their own.

 What about drop offs?
 At this age group, each player must have a parent (or other responsible adult, e.g., neighbor, grandparent, nanny, etc.) present for the duration of the practice and game.

 When will I learn what team my player will be on?
-Parents will be contacted (via email) by the player’s head coach approximately the middle of March, who will provide field schedule information, team name and other players on it, and any additional logistical information.
+Parents will be contacted (via email) by the player’s head coach approximately the middle of March, who will provide schedule, location, team players and team name, and additional logistical information.
 Please be sure we have your preferred email address when you register online.

 Do we need to be township residents?
-Lower Merion Little League is open to residents of Lower Merion Township and the Borough of Narberth and children that attend private school in Lower Merion Township.
+Lower Merion Little League is open to residents of Lower Merion Township and the Borough of Narberth and/or children that attend a school in Lower Merion Township or Narberth.

 Where can I find additional information?
-We have a Spring Baseball/Softball FAQ page about our Spring Season baseball programs, on the tabs at left.
-In addition, general inquires may be directed to the league at
+We have a Frequently Asked Questions page about our Spring Season baseball programs, on the tabs at left.
+In addition, general inquires may be directed to the league at President@lmll.org.

-Game times and fields are subject to changes
+Game times and fields are subject to change